zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ### Installing ZenML Integrations

-First Thing we need to do is install the integration we will be using to run this demo.
+Firstly, we need to do is install the integration we will be using to run this demo.

 ```bash
 zenml integration install tensorflow pytorch gcp kserve